RobRendell/gTove/README.md

 * Rename Drive top-level Drive folder to gTove.
 Handle the top-level folder having a different name (allows users to rename the top level folder with impunity... could already move it elsewhere in their Drive.)
 * Move fogWidth, fogHeight into appProperties, set when you edit the grid.
-* Convert project to typescript (WIP)
+* Convert project to typescript.
+* Load drive file metadata dynamically, rather than all up-front.
+Add "refresh" button to file browser.

 ## Plans/TODO

+* Refresh of folder contents should also detect files that have been removed.
 * Fog of war drag handle says "drag the map" - should say "pan the camera"
 * Touch screen: mini scaling isn't working.
 * Touch screen: Drag map down in grid editor is reloading the page (again!
 I fixed that before.)
 * Reposition map stops working after a bit.
 Reposition, drag around, switch to snap-to-grid, drag some more, toggle off snap-top-grid and drag around.
-* Load drive file metadata dynamically, rather than all up-front.
-Add "refresh" button to file browser.
 * If GM logs in multiple times, all of their clients upload the tabletop data to Drive, potentially causing problems.
     Should nominate one GM client as the "primary".
 * When a player connects, they load the tabletop file, which can be up to 5 seconds old.
 They may miss changes that